Fujifilm GFX 50R vs Olympus TG-5

 Body comparison: Fujifilm GFX 50R vs Olympus TG-5

 An illustration of the physical size and weight of the Fujifilm GFX 50R and the Olympus TG-5 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the GFX 50R – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus TG-5 is considerably smaller (52 percent) than the Fujifilm GFX 50R.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.
 More than that, the TG-5 is water-proof up to 15m and can, thus, be used for underwater photography.